 What I dislike about Patch My PC:

-- From what I’ve observed, the application library in Patch My PC lacks some specialized software, which means users may need to handle manual updates for certain tools.
+- From what I’ve observed, the application library in Patch My PC lacks some specialized software, which means G2 users had to handle manual updates for certain tools.

 What G2 users dislike about Patch My PC: